 The wet-rate premium for training at Chicago-metro Class B-adjacent airports (KPWK Palwaukee, KDPA DuPage, KARR Aurora) runs around 10 to 15 percent over Central Illinois.
 A 60-hour PPL at $215 wet versus $185 wet is a $1,800 difference.
 For a career-track student that price gap buys the Class B exposure and the proximity to the United, American, and SkyWest hiring pipelines that materially shortens time-to-flight-line.
 For a recreational student, the Central Illinois or Indiana option delivers the same FAA certificate for materially less money.

-UIUC Institute of Aviation: the cheapest legitimate collegiate route
+Institute of Aviation at Parkland College: the cheapest legitimate collegiate route

 Lewis University: the largest private collegiate option in the Midwest